Mickey Jack Cones: Musical career

 Cones is well known for producing Trace Adkins' "Love Will..."
 (CD) and "Something's Going On", Jeff Bates, Kristy Lee Cook & Randy Houser's "Wherever Love Goes" (single), Craig Campbell (singer)'s single "Outskirts of Heaven", Joe Nichols' "Never Gets Old" and "Crickets" album and its No. 1 single "Sunny and 75".

 He has also produced projects for Mitchell Tenpenny ("Linden Ave"), Dustin Lynch ("Current Mood"), Jameson Rodgers' single "Some Girls", Vanessa Marie Carter's debut single "Bless My Heart", Runaway June ("Lipstick" and "Wild West"), Trace Adkins and Exile ("Kiss You All Over"), the Act of Valor soundtrack ("If The Sun Comes Up"), James Wesley (Broken Bow Records), Matt Stillwell (Average Joes Entertainment), Chad Hudson (Universal Music Group), Nicky Barot (UK), Damien Leith (Australian Idol winner) and Jimmy Fortune (Statler Brothers).

 As a publisher, he landed a No. 1 country single with Luke Combs' "When It Rains, It Pours," co-written by Combs, Ryan Fulcher, and COR Entertainment writer Jordan Walker.
 Also under the COR Entertainment umbrella, Cones is overseeing the launch of new duo Walker McGuire (composed of Jordan Walker and Johnny McGuire).
 Cones negotiated a record deal for the duo with Broken Bow Records; after that, he entered into a co-management deal with Vector Management.
 The duo released their debut EP in January 2018.

 As a recording engineer, Cones has worked on multiple albums with Jason Aldean.
 This led to Grammy nominations as an engineer on 2010s "My Kinda Party" and 2012's "Night Train".
 Some of his works include: George Strait's "Love Is Everything" (CD), Thomas Rhett's "It Goes Like This" (CD), Alabama's "Alabama & Friends" (CD), Lionel Richie's "Tuskegee" (CD), and Joe Nichols' "Crickets" (CD).
-Other artists that Cones has engineered are: Luke Bryan, Steven Tyler, Carrie Underwood, Mötley Crüe, Linkin Park, Kellie Pickler, Buck Cherry, Blake Shelton, Montgomery Gentry, Aerosmith, Kristen Kelly, Andy Griggs, Ludacris, 3 Doors Down, Julianne Hough, Eric Church, the cast of "Nashville" and many others.
+Other artists that Cones has engineered are: Luke Bryan, Steven Tyler, Carrie Underwood, Mötley Crüe, Linkin Park, Kellie Pickler, Buckcherry, Blake Shelton, Montgomery Gentry, Aerosmith, Kristen Kelly, Andy Griggs, Ludacris, 3 Doors Down, Julianne Hough, Eric Church, the cast of "Nashville" and many others.
 His soundtrack work includes Nashville, Country Strong and Act of Valor.

 Cones not only produces and engineers records, he plays, programs and sings on them as well.
 Mickey has played electric guitar, acoustic guitar, bass, keys, synthesizer, percussion, programmed and sung background vocals on major album projects for George Strait, Trace Adkins, Joe Nichols, Reba McEntire, Steven Tyler, Billy Gilman, Country Strong (soundtrack), Heidi Newfield, Katrina Elam, Jeff Bates, Act of Valor (soundtrack), Chuck Wicks, Kevin Fowler, Thomas Rhett, Andy Griggs, Kristen Kelly and more.